-Foramen magnum decompression is widely recognized as the procedure of choice for treatment of patients with Chiari I malformation (CMI) with long-term success rates well above 80 % reported in numerous reports in the literature.
-On the other hand, few publications deal specifically with treatment concepts for patients who develop new neurological problems after such a decompression.
-Furthermore, there still exists considerable disagreement, as to what a foramen magnum decompression should include: Is it necessary to open both layers of the dura?
+Foramen magnum decompression is widely recognized as the procedure of choice for treatment of patients with Chiari I malformation (CM I), with short-term success rates well above 80% reported in numerous reports in the literature.
+On the other hand, few publications deal specifically with treatment concepts for patients who develop new neurological problems early after such a decompression or in the long term.
+Furthermore, there still exists considerable disagreement as to how a foramen magnum decompression should be performed: Is it necessary to open both layers of the dura?
 Should the arachnoid be opened and dissected?
 How should we deal with the cerebellar tonsils?
-Should a duraplasty be performed and if so, what kind of material should be used for grafting?
-An analysis of patients with new symptoms after a decompression may provide some answers to these questions.
-Other possible causes for a neurological deterioration have to be evaluated as well.
+Should a duraplasty be performed and if yes, what kind of material should be used for grafting?
+An analysis of patients with failed decompressions may provide some answers to these questions.
+On the other hand, a neurological deterioration may not always be related to an insufficient decompression or an unrecognized craniospinal instability but caused by another pathology such as a degenerative problem of the cervical spine [1].